 Artificial intelligence (AI) in gaming isn’t a recent innovation.
-As early as 1949, mathematician and cryptographer Claude Shannon pondered a , in which humans would compete against a computer.
+As early as 1949, mathematician and cryptographer Claude Shannon pondered a one-player chess game, in which humans would compete against a computer.

 Indeed, gaming has been a key engine of AI, and a proving ground for the simulations, constructed environments and tests of realism that are the foundation of virtual experiences.

 In 1989’s Sim City, for example, players controlled complex simulations, and rudimentary gaming AI was deployed to simulate something close to realism – i.e. deeply human characteristics like unpredictability.
 The shoot-‘em-up genre has also been spruced up with realism.
 In 2000’s Total War, virtual fighters had human-like emotions — just like soldiers in real-life battlefields.

 AI is particularly valuable to gaming, because the gaming experience is uniquely dependent on quality.
 A practically Neanderthal visual experience is fine (nobody ever complained about the ‘realism’ of Pacman).
 A supremely polished visual experience is also fine.
 But a nearly-perfect-but-not-quite experience is awful to the point of disorientation and even revulsion.
 Game designers call it the “Uncanny Valley” – and you can see some revolting examples here.
 Put AI to work, and games can achieve the realism required to avoid the Uncanny Valley – the following video shows a gorgeous example of realistic animation.